Rhyngoh/Portfolio/README.md

 I am focused on the Front-end with experience building applications using React, MongoDB, Express, and Node.js; Furthermore, I also have experience in cloud solutions such as AWS and Firebase.

-Outside of coding, I enjoy Board Games and Baking desserts!
+Outside of coding, I enjoy Board Games, Escape Rooms, and Baking desserts!

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=rhyngoh&label=Profile%20views&color=0e75b6&style=flat" alt="rhyngoh" /> </p>